dashpay/docs/docs/user/masternodes/understanding.rst

 <https://insight.dash.org/insight/block/0000000000000009a9696da93d3807eb14eb00a4ff449206d689156a21b27f26>`_,
 part of the coinbase masternode subsidy is moved into the :term:`credit pool` each time a block is mined.
-Now, evonodes receive a single reward per payment cycle on the Core chain instead of rewards from four sequential blocks as in Dash Core v19/v20.
+Now, evonodes receive a single reward per payment cycle on the Core chain instead of rewards from four sequential blocks, as in Dash Core v19/v20.

-Masternode payment frequency and payment amount have both been affected by this fork as described in the following sections.
-Although initially masternodes saw a significant drop in rewards, a market-driven point of equilibrium between regular masternodes and evonodes is expected where rewards are similar to what they were before the fork.
+Masternode payment frequency and payment amount have both been affected by this fork, as described in the following sections.
+Although masternodes initially saw a significant drop in rewards, a market-driven point of equilibrium between regular masternodes and evonodes is expected where rewards are similar to what they were before the fork.